Nathan Healy

 Frequently Asked Questions

-We’re Palmetto Solar, a national company with local expertise in Rockford.
-Since 2020, we’ve completed 3,440 installations across Illinois, building strong relationships with local contractors and understanding regional solar conditions.
+At Palmetto Solar, we’re a national company with deep local expertise in Rockford and throughout Illinois.
+Since 2020, we’ve completed 3,440 installations across Illinois, giving us extensive experience with local conditions, utilities, and permitting requirements.